-We held a Clearing Clinic on Facebook Live to field any questions you had about the Clearing process, and we had loads of queries come through.
-Our panel of ULaw experts got through a lot of questions while the session was live, so we want to make sure that if you missed it, you can still find the answers to those important Clearing questions.
-Here’s a write-up of the FAQs that came through during our Clearing Clinic.
+We held a Clearing Clinic on Facebook Live to field any questions you had about the Clearing process and we had loads of queries come through.
+Our panel of ULaw experts got through a lot of questions and we want to make sure that if you missed it, you can still find the answers to those important Clearing questions.
+Here’s all of the FAQs that came through during our Clearing Clinic.

 When do applications open?

-If you’re looking at studying with us next year, as soon as our Clearing applications for 2020 close in September, we’ll be accepting applications for September 2021.
+If you’re looking at studying with us next year, as soon as our Clearing applications for 2021 close on 20 September, we’ll be accepting applications for September 2022.

 Are there many spaces for Clearing?